lbryio/lbry.com/content/faq/content.md

 We ask you to follow these simple rules:

 1) The content is yours, you have permission to post it, or it's public domain / fair use / license allows re-use.
+If re-use is allowed, the original source and any other licensing rules must be followed.

 2) The content is tagged properly, especially with mature content.
 Do not abuse tags with ones that don't pertain to your content.